MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 docker run -d -p 80:80 microsoft/iis:windowsservercore ping -t localhost
 ```

+This command runs the IIS image as a background service (-d) and configures networking such that port 80 of the container host is mapped to port 80 of the container.
+For in depth information on the Docker Run command, see [Docker Run Reference on Docker.com]( https://docs.docker.com/engine/reference/run/).

-All running containers can be seen with the `docker ps` command.
+Running containers can be seen with the `docker ps` command.
 Take note of the container name, this will be used in a later step.

 ```none
 docker ps